usnistgov/800-63-3/sp800-63b/sec4_aal.md

 | 3 | 2 or 3
 | 4 | 3

 At IAL 1, it is possible that attributes are collected and made available by the digital service.
-Any personal data, whether self-asserted or validated, requires multi-factor authentication; therefore agencies SHALL select a minimum of AAL2 when self-asserted personal data, collected at IAL 1, is made available online.
+Any personal data, whether self-asserted or validated, requires multi-factor authentication; therefore agencies SHALL select a minimum of AAL 2 when self-asserted personal data, collected at IAL 1, is made available online.

 ### 4.1.
 Authenticator Assurance Level 1